Complex Bounded Operators in Isabelle/HOL: Introduction

 Many works, e.g. \cite{ying09predicate}, cite Kraus \cite[Section 3, Theorem 1]{kraus} for the result that the two common definitions of quantum channels, as completely positive trace-preserving maps and as Kraus operator sums, are equivalent.
 It is unclear whether Kraus' book contains a hidden restriction to only separable Hilbert spaces.
 (It says ``the basic quantities [\dots] of the theory may be represented mathematically in terms of operators on a (complex, separable) Hilbert space $H$'' in its introduction.
 We do not know whether Theorem 1 applies to non-separable spaces.)

-All this may sound like nit-picking, but when these mathematical finer points are not explicitly and carefully considered, it is hard to verify whether the results are indeed correct. } in which we encountered these problems are necessarily wrong, we believe that it is basically impossible to independently verify the results without a background in functional analysis and a thorough re-checking of the definitions and proofs.
+All this may sound like nit-picking, but when these mathematical finer points are not explicitly and carefully considered, it is hard to verify whether the results are indeed correct.

+} in which we encountered these problems are necessarily wrong, we believe that it is basically impossible to independently verify the results without a background in functional analysis and a thorough re-checking of the definitions and proofs.
 This situation is, basically, the archetypal motivation for formal verification and led us to formalizing the present results.
 An additional motivation is that existing Isabelle/HOL formalizations explicitly restrict results from the literature due to missing formalized mathematical background.
-For example, \cite{liu19formal} formalize the logic from \cite{ying12floyd} in Isabelle/HOL but explicitly restrict themselves to only finite variables compared with the original \cite{ying12floyd}.
-Finally, our own efforts at formalizing quantum logics (qrhl-tool \cite{qrhl-tool} and quantum references \cite{Registers-AFP}, see the related work) both needed infinite-dimensional spaces, emphasized the need for such a formalization.
+For example, Li et~al.~\cite{liu19formal} formalize the logic from \cite{ying12floyd} in Isabelle/HOL but explicitly restrict themselves to only finite variables compared with the original \cite{ying12floyd}.
+Finally, our own efforts at formalizing quantum logics (qrhl-tool \cite{qrhl-tool} and quantum references \cite{Registers-AFP}, see the related work, \autoref{sec:related-work}) both needed infinite-dimensional spaces (and used earlier versions of our library), emphasizing the need for such a formalization.

 Notwithstanding this motivation, we stress that our results are not limited to the use case of formalizing quantum mechanics but cover an area of mathematics of high importance in its own right.

 When attempting to formalize an area in mathematics (as opposed to one specific theorem) one question is what selection of definitions and theorems to include.
 Including the content of a complete graduate-level textbook (such as \cite{conway2013course}) is tempting as it provides a nice guideline of what a true expert in the field considers relevant, but this was beyond the scope of our work.
 Instead, we used the development of qrhl-tool \cite{qrhl-tool} and of the quantum reference formalization \cite{Registers-AFP} as the guiding principle: We included all concepts and theorems about complex Hilbert spaces and bounded operators that turned out to be required there and formalized them.
 We believe that this led to a well-rounded selection of supported material, though of course it is always possible to add more.